letorbi/clawtrainer/README.md

 npm start
 ```

-You can then access the app in you browser by opening the URL `http://localhost:3000`.
+You can then access the app in your browser by opening the URL `http://localhost:3000`.

 While running the app in the browser is handy during development, it is not the recommended way to use the app for end-users.